 Cooking them in an Instant Pot

-Place a washed purple sweet potato into a stackable pans like these on (Affiliate Link) Amazon or you can use a steamer basket too.
+Place a washed purple sweet potato into a stackable pan like these (Affiliate Link), Amazon, or you can use a steamer basket too.
 I strongly recommend using one or the other and not putting the potato directly into the inner pot.

 collage of 6 steps needed to cook the purple sweet potato in the Instant Pot